MileHacker Logo

 Bar Districts & Pub Crawls

-Guwol-dong: Has many bars, pubs, and "Hof" (pubs serving beer and snacks).
-A bustling area for evening socializing.
+Guwol-dong: Features numerous bars, pubs, and "Hof" (pubs serving beer and snacks).
+A bustling section for evening socializing.
 Triple Street (Songdo): Offers a selection of pubs, craft beer bars, and restaurants with a more relaxed, upscale ambiance.
-Wolmido Cultural Street: Has lively bars and seafood restaurants, popular for a casual evening out.
+Wolmido Cultural Street: Has lively bars and seafood restaurants, popular for an informal evening out.

 Late-Night Entertainment

 Norebang (Karaoke Rooms): A popular Korean pastime.
 Private rooms are available for groups to sing along to K-pop and international hits.
 Find them throughout Guwol-dong.
 PC Bangs (Internet Cafes): Large, modern internet cafes popular for gaming, tend to be open 24/7.
 Hwalyeom (Korean Arcades): Large arcades with various games.
-Convenience Stores: Open 24/7, providing snacks, drinks, and sometimes alfresco seating for evening-night socializing.
+Convenience Stores: Open 24/7, providing snacks, drinks, and sometimes outdoor seating for late-night socializing.

 Casino Gaming